Tyrone Square Mall

 Tyrone Square (also referred to as Tyrone Square Mall) is an enclosed shopping mall in St. Petersburg, Florida.
-Opened in 1972, it features Dick's Sporting Goods, Dillard's, Five Below, JCPenney, Macy's and PetSmart as its anchor stores.
+Opened in 1972, it features Aldi, Dick's Sporting Goods, Dillard's, Five Below, JCPenney, Macy's and PetSmart as its anchor stores.

 History

-Tyrone Square's first anchor, Sears, opened as a freestanding store in April 1968, 4 years before the rest of the mall.
+Tyrone Square's first anchor, Sears, opened as a freestanding store in April 1968, four years before the rest of the mall.
 Tyrone Square Mall was built by the Edward J. DeBartolo Corporation and construction began in 1971.
 In addition to the pre-existing Sears, three additional anchors were planned for the mall, including JCPenney and Maas Brothers.
 The fourth anchor was the first Robinson's of Florida, the newly created Florida division of California-based J.W.
-Robinsons.
+Robinson's.

-Maas Brothers opened on August 17, 1972 and it was their third store to be located in a shopping mall (their first and second mall stores were at Edison Mall and WestShore Plaza, respectively).
+Maas Brothers opened on August 17, 1972, and it was their third store to be located in a shopping mall (their first and second mall stores were at Edison Mall and WestShore Plaza, respectively).

 The mall itself was officially opened on October 5, 1972.
 Upon its opening, the mall featured more than 110 stores, including Hickory Farms, Chess King, Thom McAn, McCrory, Spencer Gifts, Bresler's Ice Cream, Hot Sam pretzels, Orange Julius, Kinney Shoes, Hallmark Cards, Casual Corner, Waldenbooks, and a six-screen movie theater.
 JCPenney opened on January 3, 1973 at the west end of the mall where they still operate today.

 Robinson's of Florida was the last anchor to open, which debuted on September 4, 1973.
 Robinson's sold its entire Florida division to Maison Blanche, a Louisiana-based department store, in 1987.
 By 1991, Maison Blanche had sold its Tyrone Square location and six others on the Gulf Coast of Florida to Dillard's who still operates at the mall today.